canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

           paths: ['*.snap']
 ```

 Here we create the `build` job, responsible for-- you guessed it-- building the snap.
-As we mentioned, Circle CI uses a build environment based on Ubuntu 14.04, so here we're specifying that this job should run on a Xenial (16.04) Docker image.
+As we mentioned, CircleCI uses a build environment based on Ubuntu 14.04, so here we're specifying that this job should run on a Xenial (16.04) Docker image.
 Then we provide a number of steps to conduct the build:

 1. Checkout the code
 2. Install snapcraft